-The cottage loaf is now a rarity in British bakeries, but it used to be one of the most popular types of bread in England.
-Its instantly recognizable shape, formed by placing one smaller, round loaf on top of a larger one, gave it both a unique look and a textural contrast of soft and crusty.
+The cottage loaf is a beloved feature in some British bakeries.
+Its instantly recognizable shape, formed by placing one smaller, round loaf on top of a larger one, gives it both a unique look and a textural contrast of soft and crusty.
 The reason for its strange, stacked formation?
 It was likely a space-saving tactic in tiny bread ovens.

 One person who wasn’t fazed by the process was the British writer Virginia Woolf, who claimed that her only true passion was cooking.
 And her specialty was the cottage loaf.
 In Recollections of Virginia Woolf, her own cook, Louie Mayer, describes the writer’s cottage loaf–making abilities: “I would say that Mrs Woolf was not a practical person … but this was a job needing practical skill which she was able to do well every time.”